-None of the conditions described in CEQA Guidelines, requiring the preparation of a Negative Declaration, Mitigated Negative Declaration or Environmental Impact Report, will occur as part of the proposed project contemplated as part of this Development Agreement.
-The City Council has the authority and discretion to make findings exempting the approval of the Development Agreement from further CEQA review.
-Therefore, in accordance with Section 15061(d) of the CEQA Guidelines, the City of Commerce Public Works and Development Services Department recommends that the City Council adopt findings exempting this Development Agreement from further CEQA review and direct staff to prepare and file a Notice of Exemption if the project is recommended for approval.
+None of the conditions described in CEQA Guidelines, requiring the preparation of a Negative Declaration, Mitigated Negative Declaration or Environmental Impact Report, will occur as part of the proposed projects contemplated as part of the amended and restated DAs.
+The City Council has the authority and discretion to make findings exempting the approval of the amended and restated development agreements from further CEQA review.
+Therefore, in accordance with Section 15061(d) of the CEQA Guidelines, the City of Commerce Planning Division recommends that the City Council adopt findings exempting the development agreement and amended and restated development agreement from further CEQA review and direct staff to prepare and file a Notice of Exemption for each project recommended for approval.